 Professor Robyn Norton AO

-Robyn Norton is co-founder and Principal Director of The George Institute for Global Health.
+Robyn Norton is co-founder and Founding Director of The George Institute for Global Health.
 She is Chair of Global Health, Faculty of Medicine, Imperial College of London; Professor of Public Health, Faculty of Medicine, UNSW Sydney; and Honorary Professor at Peking University.

 Professor Norton has published widely and is internationally regarded for her research on the causes, prevention and management of injuries, especially road traffic and fall-related injuries, as well as the management of various critical conditions in surgical and intensive care settings.
 She was the inaugural Chair and is now Chair Emeritus of the Road Traffic Injuries Research Network, a network supported by the World Bank and the WHO, aimed at building research capacity and research agendas, to address the growing burden of road traffic injuries in low and middle-income countries.